Winter Pet Care Essentials

 To help avoid winter skin irritations, there are a number of easy things you can do at home.

 1. Parasite Prevention.
-Even though ticks are less common, pesky mites pose a particular risk at this time of year.
+Even though ticks aren't about, pesky mites pose a particular risk at this time of year.
 Ensure that flea and tick prevention is maintained, and be particularly sure to use a product which protects against mites such as Bravecto, Revolution, or Advocate.

 3. Moisturise.
 When it comes to shampoo and conditioners, go for ultra-moisturising varieties to prevent your pet's skin from drying out in a heated home environment.
 Oatmeal conditioners such as Aloveen are incredibly soothing, and are a must-have if your pet suffers from dry skin.